Frequently Asked Questions

 Loan consolidation is offered by the Department of Education (federal loans only) and by private financial institutions.
 Consolidation may be an option if you have one or multiple loans with one or multiple lenders, including federal or private student loan types.
-Consolidation can offer certain advantages, such as a single loan or a reduced number of totals loans.
-It can be used as an opportunity to refinance your student loan debt load to reduce monthly payment amounts and/or potentially reduce your interest rate(s).
-As everyone’s financial situation is different, consumers need to explore companies that offer consolidation services and discover through those companies what circumstances will qualify loans for consolidation.
+Consolidation can offer certain advantages, such as a single loan or a reduced number of total loans.
+Consolidation can be used as an opportunity to refinance your student loan debt load to reduce monthly payment amounts and/or potentially reduce your interest rate(s).
+As everyone’s financial situation is different, consumers need to explore companies that offer consolidation services and discover through those companies the best option for them.

-When considering the option to consolidate a Federal Perkins Loan, be aware that doing so will eliminate the current available benefits associated with a Perkins Loan, such as the fixed 5% interest rate, interest free periods during deferment, and the ability to qualify for cancellation, deferment or forbearance benefit programs.
+When considering the option to consolidate a Federal Perkins Loan into a private refinance loan, be aware that doing so will eliminate the current available benefits associated with a Perkins Loan, such as the fixed 5% interest rate, interest free periods during deferment, and the ability to qualify for cancellation, deferment or forbearance benefit programs.
 Also, an extended repayment period due to a reduced payment amount means more interest may be paid over the life of the loan.

 For information about federal student loan consolidation, go to: https://studentaid.ed.gov/sa/repay-loans/consolidation.

-Federal loans are reported to a credit bureau per the loan program regulations.
+Federal loan status and payment history are reported to a credit bureau per the loan program regulations.
+Most private loans (account status and payment history) are also reported to credit bureaus on a monthly basis.
 If you make payments and/or file for benefits on time, your credit report will reflect the on-time activities.
-Late payments and benefit forms will also report to the credit bureaus.
-If you believe there is something inaccurate on your credit bureau report in relation to an account that is serviced by UAS, please contact our office immediately at 877-530-9782 to inform us of the potential error.
+If you believe there is something inaccurate on your credit bureau report in relation to an account that is serviced by UAS, please contact our office immediately at 877-530-9782.

 You may contact us